 Mr. Local History is proud to announce along with a partnership with The Ross Farm the release of the 6th in the collectible series, the Somerset County 1777 Boudinout Southard Ross House.
 The collectible is part of the Somerset Hills Historic Cat’s Meow Historic collection.
-Pre-orders for this limited run are now being taken online.
-Less than 50 will be produced.
+Ordering is simple and available while supplies last.

 The keepsake is made of wood and then painted.

 The final dimensions are 3 3/4in. high x 7 1/4 in. long